Spring 2025 support

 The Department for Education has confirmed that students will not need to memorise formulae and equations for GCSE maths, physics and combined science for summer 2025, 2026 and 2027.
 This includes the GCSE maths November resit in each of those years.

-The Ofqual consultation on the proposal has now concluded and Ofqual have confirmed that students taking GCSE maths, physics and combined science exams in 2025, 2026 and 2027 will be provided with formulae and revised equation sheets.
+Ofqual has confirmed that students taking GCSE maths, physics and combined science exams will be provided with updated formulae and equation sheets for each exam series.

 Ofqual has also published: